ripienaar/free-for-dev/README.md

   * [Glyphs](https://glyphs.fyi/) -- Free, The Mightiest Icons on the Web, Fully editable & truly open source design system.
   * [ShadcnUI](https://ui.shadcn.com/) -- Beautifully designed components that you can copy and paste into your apps.
 Accessible.
 Customizable.
 Open Source.
   * [HyperUI](https://www.hyperui.dev/) -- Free Open Source Tailwind CSS Components.
+  * [Reshaped](https://reshaped.so) -- Free React library.
+Professionally crafted design system in React & Figma for building products of any scale and complexity.

 **[⬆️ Back to Top](#table-of-contents)**